julianaramburu2022/julianaramburu2022.github.io/content/authors/admin/_index.md

 Welcome to my website.
 I am an Economist at Amazon.
 I obtained my Ph.D. in Economics from Yale University in May 2022.

-I do not update this website any more.
+I do not update this website anymore.
 For updated information on my career, CV, or publications, please visit my Google Scholar profile, LinkedIn, or contact me directly through email.